lspitzley/forecasting-competition/README.md

 | 2019-02-04 | lspitzley | MIN      | -0.5468     |
 | 2019-02-04 | lspitzley | P_PRCP   | 0.2556      |

+You can test your format by running your forecasts through the `forecast_evaluation.R` script.

 # Evaluation

-Continuous forecasts will be evaluated with functions from the `forecast` package.
+Continuous forecasts are evaluated with functions from the `forecast` package.
-Binary predictions will be scored with standard methods and those contained in the `scoring` package.
+Binary predictions are scored with standard methods and those contained in the `scoring` package.

+The `forecast_evaluation.R` script reports scores to the console and to a `.csv` file in the `output/` directory.